Interview with Han Younghwan, Vice President of VIG Partners

 Although the peak of high interest rates has passed and liquidity has partially recovered, not all companies are benefiting from this trend.
 As capital continues to concentrate in specific industries and large corporations, the phenomenon of "poverty amid plenty" is intensifying, resulting in a growing number of companies falling into liquidity blind spots.
 Analysts suggest that this situation is opening up new growth opportunities for private credit lending.

 Han assessed that the growth potential of the private lending market is clear.
-"If you look at the sources of funds on a company's balance sheet, there is always more debt than equity, which is a rational structure," he stressed.
-He explained that demand for loan and credit-based funding exists structurally, making market expansion a natural outcome.
+He stressed, "If you look at the sources of funds on a company's balance sheet, there are always more liabilities than equity, and this is a rational structure."
+He explained that since demand for loan and credit-based financing is structurally inherent, market expansion is a natural outcome.

 Han Younghwan, Vice President of VIG Partners, is conducting an interview with The Asia Business Daily at the VIG Partners headquarters in Jung-gu, Seoul on the 6th.